hbendix/aureka.ai/README.md

 It also includes out of the box versioning and changelog generation, commit linter and code linting.

+### react-hook-form

+This project uses react-hook-form to create forms.
+This is a great functional library for creating forms and validating them.
+Coupled with `joi` it allows you to share your schema validation for both the front-end and the back-end.

 ## Getting Started

 Firstly, install the dependencies.